Biography – John Lennox

 John Lennox is Professor of Mathematics in the University of Oxford, Fellow in Mathematics and the Philosophy of Science, and Pastoral Advisor at Green Templeton College, Oxford.
 He is also an adjunct Lecturer at Wycliffe Hall, Oxford University and at the Oxford Centre for Christian Apologetics (OCCA) and is a Senior Fellow of the Trinity Forum.
 In addition, he teaches for the Oxford Strategic Leadership Programme at the Executive Education Centre, Said Business School, Oxford University.

-His hobbies are languages, amateur astronomy, amateur bird-watching and some walking.
-John is married to Sally, they have three grown up children and four grandchildren and live near Oxford.
+His hobbies include languages, amateur astronomy, bird-watching and some walking.
+John is married to Sally and they live near Oxford.
+They have three grown up children and seven grandchildren.

 Publications by Professor John Lennox